 What image file types does LandingLens support?

 Object Detection also supports Pascal VOC files.
 Pascal VOC (Visual Object Classes) is a file format that includes the label details of its paired image.
-It essentially tells the platform where a label is on the associated image.
+It essentially tells LandingLens where a label is on the associated image.
 For more information, go to Upload Labeled Images to Object Detection Projects.

 What types of labeling tools are available?

-LandingLens offers different Project Types, and each Project Type has different labeling tools.
+LandingLens offers different project types, and each type has different labeling tools.

 Anomaly Detection is only available to legacy "classic" workflow users.